Turkey Marmara – April 21-23 2019

 ARCHAEOLOGICAL SITE of TROY

 The site of Troy had 9 building periods.
 The archaeological dig shows most of them, often built over each other.
 At one place, all 9 periods can be seen in one cliff face.
-The treasures of Troy are currently in museums in 7 different cities around the world (including since WW II, St Petersburg and Moscow).
-Walk on boardwalk through the site.
-Most takes some imagination to see.
+The treasures of Troy are in museums in 7 different cities (including since WW II, St Petersburg and Moscow).
+Walk on the boardwalk through the site.
+Most take some imagination to see.

 Troy II (2500-2300 BC) – There are fragments of foundations, megairon houses and the Citadel wall.
 On top of these stone walls were mud plastered wattle and mud brick walls (the archaeological dig exposes them and they are protected by a large canvas awning).